bernardoseven/Sample-App/README.md

 upload in production (Section 11.4.4).
 CarrierWave adds a Rails generator for creating an image uploader, which we’ll use to make an uploader for an image called picture.
+Images uploaded with CarrierWave should be associated with a corresponding attribute in an Active Record model, which simply contains the name of the image file in a string field.
+To add the required picture attribute to the Micropost model, we generate a migration and migrate the development database.
 **********************************
 **********************************
 **********************************